thaipbs-mis/context-engineering-intro/PRPs/EXAMPLE_multi_agent_prp.md

 ---

 ## Goal
-Create a production-ready multi-agent system where users can research topics via CLI, and the Research Agent can delegate email drafting tasks to an Email Draft Agent.
-The system should support multiple LLM providers and handle API authentication securely.
+Create a production-ready React application where users can research topics via a web interface, and the AI Assistant can generate email drafts based on research.
+The system should support streaming responses, error handling, and responsive design.

 ## Why
-- **Business value**: Automates research and email drafting workflows
+- **Business value**: Provides intuitive web interface for AI-powered research and communication
-- **Integration**: Demonstrates advanced Pydantic AI multi-agent patterns
+- **Integration**: Demonstrates advanced React patterns with AI streaming
-- **Problems solved**: Reduces manual work for research-based email communications
+- **Problems solved**: Reduces friction in research-based email workflows with modern UX

 ## What
-A CLI-based application where:
+A React web application where:
-- Users input research queries
+- Users input research queries through a chat interface
-- Research Agent searches using Brave API
+- AI searches using web search API integration
-- Research Agent can invoke Email Draft Agent to create Gmail drafts
+- AI can generate email drafts based on research context
-- Results stream back to the user in real-time
+- Results stream in real-time with loading states
+- Responsive design works on all devices

 ### Success Criteria
-- [ ] Research Agent successfully searches via Brave API
+- [ ] Chat interface successfully sends queries to AI
-- [ ] Email Agent creates Gmail drafts with proper authentication
+- [ ] AI responses stream with proper loading states
-- [ ] Research Agent can invoke Email Agent as a tool
+- [ ] Email draft component generates and displays drafts
-- [ ] CLI provides streaming responses with tool visibility
+- [ ] All components are properly typed with TypeScript
 - [ ] All tests pass and code meets quality standards

 ## All Needed Context